 Frell was also used on The Invisible Man, which at the time was airing on the same night and channel.

-Starbuck on Battlestar Galactica (the original series) was fond of words like "frak" and "felgercarb".
+Starbuck on Battlestar Galactica (the original series) was fond of words like "frack" and "felgercarb".
 (On the new series, Adama pére has a "Frack" shaving mirror from IKEA in his quarters, a deliberate reference to the goofy fake swear word they inherited.
-"Frak" is still used regularly in the new series as a substitute for the mother of all swear words, in all its possible contexts.
-And we mean all, including "clusterfrak" and "motherfrakker".
+"Frack" is still used regularly in the new series as a substitute for the mother of all swear words, in all its possible contexts.
+And we mean all, including "clusterfrack" and "motherfracker".
 And since it still begins with F, they can get away with saying "FUBAR".)

 Rather hilariously, someone at Kentucky Fried Chicken really didn't get the point, and created a BSG tie-in promotion involving a "Frak Pak" of chicken.

 There was an in-universe poke at the simple substitution with Cally saying "motherfrakker", which obviously wasn't a common in-universe usage.

 Babylon 5 used the word "frag" in the same context, as does DC'sLobo, and Batman Beyond - this is a bit odd, as the term is also an Unusual Euphemism for killing someone on your own side of the conflict, generally with a fragmentation grenade, which is where "frag" originated.

 Early seasons of Babylon 5 also use "stroke" and "stroking" in place of "fuck" and "fucking" — presumably referring to masturbation.

 The RPG Shadowrun started out using "frag" as an Unusual Euphemism for killing, but somewhere around third edition switched to this.

 Red Dwarf was an unusual case, in that the writers found out later that their made-up word ("smeg") did, in fact, have a borderline-naughty meaning.
 Actually entered semi-common usage in the UK for a while.